 - Making essential chemicals to help blood clot properly

-- Producing up to 4 litres of digestive fluids each day
+- Producing up to 4 litres of digestive fluids each and every day

 From a Chinese medicine point of view, the liver also has a number of important “energetic” functions.
 Here the liver is likened to an army general, responsible for the correct flow of blood and qi throughout the body.
 A sluggish liver is known as liver qi stagnation, and can manifest as feelings of anger, resentment, moodiness or depression.
 It’s interesting to note that many people report a release of these pent up emotions when undertaking a liver flush.